 After months away, our Soccer Schools return to the football field, but in a different guise.

-As our sessions get underway again soon, the way we run them has changed too due to the COVID-19 pandemic.
-From every player and staff member, from arriving to leaving the site, everyone can play their part in making sure that our Soccer Schools are as safe as possible.
+As our sessions continue through the remainder of 2020, the way we run them has changed too due to the COVID-19 pandemic.
+From every player and staff member, from arriving to leaving the site, everyone can play their part in making sure that our sessions are as safe as possible.
 They may look and feel different, but our coaches’ commitment to our players’ potential remains the same.

 Anyone who is showing coronavirus symptoms should stay at home.
 This will avoid spreading the infection to players, staff and the public.
 If you need to do this, rest assured you will be able to receive a refund.

-Social distancing will be in place throughout your time at our soccer schools from arrival on site all the way through to departure.
-This will be for parents too, with changes to arrival and collection.
+Social distancing will be in place throughout your time at our sessions from arrival on site all the way through to departure.
+This will be for parents & guardians too, with changes to arrival and collection.
 We’ll be asking everyone to maintain a safe distance of two metres, particularly at the peak arrival and departure times.

 Our coaching ratios are aligned to the current FA guidelines of one coach working with six players aged between 5-8, and one coach working with eight players aged between 9-12.
-If this guideline changes during the summer, our policy will be updated to make sure we are getting the most out of our Soccer Schools.
-As per the FA announcement, we will be allowing player contact in our matches but the rest of the time we will be strictly following the social distancing guidelines.
+If this guideline changes, our policy will be updated to make sure we are getting the most out of our sessions.
+As per the FA announcements, we will be allowing player contact in our matches but the rest of the time we will be strictly following the social distancing guidelines.
 All our delivery has been adapted for social distancing to make sure our sessions are as safe as possible.

 Everyone can do their part too - players will be asked to keep two metres apart when lining up, collecting equipment or moving around the pitch.
-Don’t worry, our coaches have been training themselves, to ensure they can still keep all the fun, whilst ensuring distancing is practised.
+Don’t worry, our coaches have been training themselves to ensure they can still keep all the fun, whilst ensuring distancing is practiced.

 We are delighted to be back on the football pitch, even in these difficult circumstances.
 Safety may be our number one priority but making sure our players still have a worthwhile experience with us where we allow them to develop talents remains our goal.